JerryHol/bhconfig/README.md

   - added item description for  2os exceptional Spears or Polearms - Strength runeword
   - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3 (remove // to use these lines)
   - Certain useless Rare weapons hidden on filtlvl=2 (non eth only)
-  - potion filter sectioned and clarrified for customizability
+  - potion filter sectioned and clarified for customizability